sql tutorial

-SQL > SQL Commands > Coalesce Function
+SQL > SQL NULL > Coalesce Function

 The COALESCE function in SQL returns the first non-NULL expression among its arguments.
+The syntax for COALESCE is as follows:

 It is the same as the following CASE statement: